 What is Accreditation Process?

 The accreditation process is designed to be consistent with Out-Come Based Education System (OBE).
 Accreditation is awarded to HEI after successful compliance with the current Standards of Technology Education degree programs comparable with International Standards.
 Compliance is determined by evaluation of written documents provided against prescribed forms and by on-site inspection.
-On-site inspections are carried out by Accreditation Inspection Committees (AIC)s comprising of experts who are qualified, well trained and experienced in the relevant fields.
+On-site inspections are carried out based on OBA System by Accreditation Inspection Committees (AIC)s comprising of experts who are qualified, well trained and experienced in the relevant fields.
 AIC review curriculum of the full program, assess quality of faculty, Laboratories, Financial Strength, infrastructure and other resources.

 What are the Benefits of Accreditation to the stakeholders?